 - Limited liability and error resolution, including provisional credit: Protection of funds if there are billing errors or your card is lost or stolen.

-- Pre-acquisition disclosures: Issuers must provide short- and long-form disclosures which make it easier for people to understand fees and comparison shop.
+- Pre-acquisition disclosures: Issuers must provide short- and long-form disclosures, making it easier for people to understand fees and comparison shop.

 - Overdraft credit feature regulation: Card issuers must structure overdraft credit features as a separate or sub-credit account.
 The cards are referred to as hybrid prepaid credit cards.